gardner-lab/FinchScope/Analysis Pipeline/README.md

 >> FS_AV_Parse.
 ```

 This will parse the .mov files into matlab-readable .m files, and will created a cell array for video data, and a corresponding cell array with synchronized analog data.
 The use of this synchronization cell array will vary from one user's application to another- I myself use it for aligning to zebrafinch song (as an audio channel) others will use this as a sync to sone behavioral paradigm, i.e. a TTL input.
+While the format contains:

+% Audio structure:
+audio.nrChannels
+audio.bitsnrFrames
+audio.data
+audio.rate
+audio.TotalDurration

+% Video structure
+video.width
+video.height
+video.channels
+video.times
+video.nrFramesTotal
+video.FrameRate
+video.frames

+However, in order to be as general as possible, many helper scripts use height*width*frame*color format.
+There is a legacy format, that uses  video.frame(n).cdata.

 3. Run: